Delighted to announce that I am now a Chartered Arbitrator: the highest qualification awarded by the Chartered Institute of Arbitrators.

-Look out for my interview in the forthcoming edition of the E-Solver - "Houston or London?"
+Look out for my interview the E-Solver - "Houston or London?"
 What a question!

 The Energy Conference in Houston was a great success.
 A full report is available on the North America Branch page of this website.